At this moment, the videos in this magazine are all in Dutch.

 Special characteristics

-Preparations for the 2012 London Olympics were recorded in the NOS-documentary Operatie Zonderland (Operation Zonderland click here to see)
+- Epke’s preparations for the 2012 London Olympics were recorded in the NOS-documentary Operatie Zonderland (Operation Zonderland) (for the documentary, click here)

 “Actually doing something for people is rewarding”